DariusX/liberty-on-openshiftv3/README.md

 After doing this, when you use the option 'Add to Project', you should see 'websphere-liberty-example' as one of the listed options

 ## To add to your OpenShift v3 project
+When you add the 'websphere-liberty-example' to your OpenShift project, the main parameter to change is 'SOURCE_REPOSITORY_URL'.
+By default it points to this GitHub repository.
+If you have forked this repo and have your own WAR (or even modified the Dockerfile) remember to point this parameter to your forked repo.

+1. The template will use the DockerFile from the repository
+2. The dockerfile, in turn, assumes there's an 'app' sub-directory, which contains your WAR